tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 		- Innerhelm higher than Logwise (more on this later)
 	- But was this just because I hadn't yet shipped Logwise?
 	- "If it's not hell yes, it should be a no." Logwise _felt_ like a yes!
+- What I'm doing about it
+	- Switching didn't work, as mentioned before
+	- "Law of Holes"
+	- I would create a bright line rule
+	- Rubin on the power of habits to reduce decisional load
 - Why was I pursuing this project at all?
 Hyperfocus and the semi-addictive nature of building a working thing explained why I _continued_, but why had I _started_ this project?
 What were my higher-level reasons for wanting to build Logwise?
 Surely there would be something more meaningful at that level of motivation.
 - Nut graf (which I've decided I don't need because I don't want to write this as news):
 	- [Persistence is often agentic](https://innerhelm.com/posts/persistence).
 I've discovered that quitting can be too.
 I believe agentic quitting is, for most people, a dormant superpower—a practice that yields significant dividends but is underused.